- Permanent, full time 40 hours per week.

 Mō te tūranga | About the role:

 At times, you'll be required to travel within Aotearoa to attend hearings and to meet with members of the profession.
-You'll need a New Zealand full clean driver license.
+You'll need to hold a New Zealand full and clean driver license.

 To be considered for this opportunity, you'll ideally come with the following attributes: